abe-calder/CapitaVault/README.md

 `npm install`

 ### For the frontend
-### cd client
+### cd Client
 Configure environment variables:
 Create a file named .env in the root directory and add your configuration details:
-Will need a Polygon API key added to a .env file ( free on their website - https://polygon.io/dashboard )
+Will need a Polygon API key added to a .env file ( free on their website - https://polygon.io/dashboard ) name it `POLY_API_KEY`
+Willl also need an fxrates API key added to the .env file aswell (free on their website too - https://fxratesapi.com/ ) name it `FX_RATE_API_KEY`
 Bash

 `npm run dev`